Here's where it all started.

 Radio was always around me.
 My mom has worked in the industry for more than 40 years, longer than I’ve been alive, and some of my favorite childhood memories live inside radio stations.
 She worked nights, and instead of a babysitter, my sister and I went to work with her.
 We’d show up in pajamas, sit quietly outside the studio, watch her juggle tape decks and cassettes through the glass, and eventually fall asleep to the glow of the ON AIR sign.
 I remember thinking: that’s the coolest job in the world.
 Maybe one day I could do that, too.

-In 2011, I earned my Associate’s Degree in Web Page Development & Design from Bismarck State College, adding digital skills to my on-air background, something that would later become a major part of my career.
+In 2011, I earned my Associate’s Degree in Web Page Development & Design from Bismarck State College, adding digital strategy and content creation to my on-air foundation — skills that would become just as central to my career as the microphone itself.

 That same year, I took a leap and moved to Nashville with a truck full of clothes, a stack of resumes, and zero guarantees.
-After more than a year of knocking on doors, handing out airchecks, and learning patience the hard way, I finally landed back on the airwaves in early 2013, at Nashville’s iconic rock station, 102.9 The Buzz.
-What started as one overnight shift a week eventually turned into nights, then full-time, then afternoons on The Buzz, along with voiceover work, imaging, and added responsibilities behind the scenes.
+After more than a year of knocking on doors, handing out airchecks, and learning patience the hard way, I finally landed back on the airwaves in early 2013 at Nashville’s iconic rock station, 102.9 The Buzz.
+What started as one overnight shift a week eventually turned into nights, then full-time, then afternoons, along with voiceover work, imaging, and expanded responsibilities behind the scenes.

-Now, more than 18 years into this career, my path has been shaped by adaptability, curiosity, and a genuine love for radio in all its forms.
-On-air, online, behind the scenes, or somewhere entirely new.
-I’m proud of where I’ve been, excited about where things are headed, and always open to what’s next.
+Now, more than 18 years into this career, my path has been shaped by adaptability, curiosity, and a genuine passion for both the art and the business of music.
+On-air, online, behind the scenes, or wherever the next chapter leads — I’m proud of where I’ve been, energized by what I’ve built, and always open to what’s next.

 This journey started with a kid watching her mom through a studio window.
-It’s grown into a career built on voice, creativity, leadership, and connection...and I’m just getting started.
+It’s grown into a career built on voice, creativity, strategy, leadership, and connection… and I’m just getting started.

 Cheers!